 If data look correct, you can press ENTER key to save calibration and proceed with test.

-After this step existing calibration will be altered and cannot be recovered.
+After this step old calibration will be altered and cannot be recovered.

-Test results of calibration run above summarized in table below:
+Test results of my unit calibration in 2016 run above summarized in table below:

 |Function||SMU||DMM reading||ppm Dev||DMM spec||SMU 1year spec||Min||Max|